Commitment unlocks the doors of imagination, allows vision, and gives us the ‘right stuff’ to turn our dreams into reality.

 The more reasons you can find to have this “thing” in your life, the more commitment you will muster.
 However, for every commitment you make there are also potential drawbacks that you must keep in mind.

-In order to gain further clarify about what it is you want, please read How to Set Smart Goals.
+In order to gain further clarity about what it is you want, please read How to Set Smart Goals.

 Gain Clarity About Potential Sacrifices